 Achieving these ‘doughnuts’ – or zeros in carbon emissions and waste – will be critical to our health and wellbeing as the world tackles climate change.

 The health benefits of certain sustainability solutions are no secret.
-Despite this, it’s still common to associate sustainability with only environmental benefit.
+Despite this, it’s still common to associate sustainability with only environmental benefits.

 Consider something as simple as riding your bike to work.
 Not only are you reducing emissions – and therefore pollution – but as you turn the pedals, you’re also increasing your fitness and boosting your mood.

-It’s a clear 2-for-1 scenario in the benefits you receive – your sustainable transport is also boosting your physical and mental health.
-And, despite your ride to work seeming like a small act in the scheme of things, imagine if we all applied similar 2-for-1 thinking as we look to a more sustainable future.
+It’s a clear double benefit you receive –your sustainable transport is also boosting your physical and mental health.
+And, despite your ride to work seeming like a small act in the scheme of things, imagine if we all tried to link our health to environmentally friendly choices as we look to a more sustainable future.

-This idea of 2-for-1 thinking isn’t revolutionary, and the association between sustainability and health is already a global topic of conversation.
-Our strategic foresight think tank, the SVLab, forecasts that the connection between sustainability and health will become even more prominent over the next decade.
+This idea of dual benefit isn’t revolutionary, and the association between sustainability and health is already a global topic of conversation.
+Our strategic foresight think tank, the SVLab, is observing a trend that indicates the connection between sustainability and health will become even more prominent over the next decade.

 Victorians, along with the rest of the world, are increasingly realising that the health of humanity, environment and economy is inextricably linked.

 The effects of climate change and overconsumption are shining a spotlight on the connection between sustainability, the environment and health, making achievement of those “doughnuts” of zero waste and emissions more appetising – and more urgent – than ever before.